zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/custom.md

 ---
-description: Extend ZenML to implement a custom Metadata Store
+description: How to develop a custom metadata store
 ---

 {% hint style="warning" %}